ratwolfzero/hopalong_python/README.md

 ## Recent code changes

-The program now uses the math.copysign function to respect the behavior of floating point numbers according to the IEEE 754 standard, particularly signed zero.
+The program now uses the math.copysign function "copysign(1.0,x) which will return the sign of x

+- 1.0 if x is positive, +0.0 or INFINITY
+- -1.0 if x is negative, -0.0 or NEG_INFINITY

 This modification handles borderline cases more effectively, allowing different behavior with inputs like:

 For example: